RealTimeLogic/LSP-Examples/Light-Dashboard/README.md

 The Users.html page provides a simple interface for managing the user database, allowing the addition and removal of users.
 For simplicity, the authentication code focuses purely on user authentication, without any authorization mechanisms.

+## Security Policies

+The following default security policies are set to enhance security by controlling content sources and protecting against MIME-type sniffing:

+- Content-Security-Policy: Limits resources (scripts, styles) to load only from trusted sources.
+By default, it restricts all resources to 'self', with an exception for scripts and styles from cdn.jsdelivr.net.
+You may need to adjust this policy to include additional trusted domains based on your application's requirements.
+- X-Content-Type-Options: Set to "nosniff" to prevent browsers from interpreting files as a different MIME type than declared.
+This helps prevent certain attacks that rely on MIME-type misinterpretation.

+**Note:** These policies are examples and may require customization to meet the specific needs of your deployment environment and any third-party services you integrate.
+See www/.lua/cms.lua and 'securityPolicies' for details.

 ## Notes: